cedricwalter/cedricwalter.github.io/_posts/development/2004-08-26-a-desktop-review.md

 ![](/assets/images/2004/08/susebullet.gif) Installation

-Great menu everywhere for installing the OS, 10s after having insert the CD (and choosing a resolution with F2 – default is 1280×1024), the linux Kernel is loaded and guide you through the installation process.
+Great menu everywhere for installing the OS, 10s after having insert the CD (and choosing a resolution with F2 – default is 1280×1024), the linux Kernel is loaded and

 Personnaly what I dislike is the number of “package” (understand application, with strange name and strange revision number) given, like 10 tools to do the same task…I know I do not want to see any new Microsoft take the advantage under